We're here for everyone

 - Christian (Church of England, Free Church, Roman Catholic and Pentecostal)

-For more information about how to contact us and use our service, please see the patients tab.
+For more information about how to contact us and use our service, please see the Patients tab.

 - visiting inpatients on wards

-- Eucharistic ministry
+- providing eucharistic ministry

-- helping with Simulation training for trainees
+- helping with simulation training for trainees

-- tea and cake for NICU parents.
+- serving tea and cake for Neonatal Intensive Care Unit (NICU) parents.